mimiyin/coding-for-emotional-impact/Syllabus.md

 ##### HW 6: Due Sun Mar 23th | [Post to HW Wiki](https://github.com/mimiyin/coding-for-emotional-impact/wiki/Homework)
 - [Online Metronome](http://a.bestmetronome.com/)

-Play with timing and pacing.
+##### Play with timing and pacing.

-1. Pacing  or Tempo
-- How quickly is the pattern repeating?
+1. Pacing  or Tempo: How quickly is the pattern repeating?
 2. Timing: Ways to think about timing...
  - When does the pattern change?
  - When does order turn into chaos turn into order?
  - How long do you have to do one thing, for the next thing to be surprising?
  - How big is the change?

-Approaches you can take if you’re stuck.
+##### Approaches you can take if you’re stuck.
  1. Decode a video clip or piece of music you love.
  2. Code one of the patterns we decoded in class.
 (Notes coming soon.)
  3. Revisit something you’ve done and tighten the timing and pacing to bring it closer to the emotional arc you’re going for.

-Be prepared to talk about:
+##### Be prepared to talk about:
  1. What tempos you used (in beats-per-minute).
  2. What are the effects of the timing and pacing choices you made (e.g. building suspense, calming effect, fake-out, disorientation)

 Here’s a [basic timing control example using frameCount](https://github.com/mimiyin/coding-for-emotional-impact/tree/master/Week%206-7%20Timing%20and%20Pacing/framecount)